Omar-p/learning-notes/aws/aws.md

 ### Query

 - Query is used to retrieve items from a table using the partition key.
+  - you have to specify single value for the primary key and optionally a SK or range.
   - reading and writing the entire item{row}.
   - if u have to perform a query which operate on single item as a minimum u're going to consume the capacity that whole item uses.
   - u charge for whole item even if u read a single attribute.
+    - if you return subset of attributes u'll be charged for the whole item.
   - ![dynamodb-query](images/dynamodb/query.png)

 ### scan